The Full Serenity Prayer: Meaning, History, and Daily Use

 Amen.”

-This extended version of the serenity prayer provides not only a call for acceptance and courage, but also an empowering invitation to trust divine will.
+This extended version of the serenity prayer calls for acceptance and courage and empowers the reader to trust the divine will.
 It emphasizes surrendering to what is, taking one day at a time, and finding peace through hardship.

 Key Elements of the Full Serenity Prayer

-• Serenity and Acceptance: The prayer begins by seeking serenity so as to accept what we cannot change – an essential aspect of peace in many spiritual traditions.
+• Serenity and Acceptance: The prayer begins by seeking serenity and accepting what we cannot change, an essential aspect of peace in many spiritual traditions.

 • Courage and Change: As we move into step three, it is imperative we summon up the courage necessary to change things we can – this encourages us to take action where appropriate.